Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.HttpAppRouting.md

 ### Configure with Bicep

-To deploy resource that pass this rule:
+To deploy AKS clusters that pass this rule:

-- steps
+- Set `Properties.addonProfiles.httpApplicationRouting.enabled` to `false`.

 For example: